 In some older devices, the Recovery screen displays, “Chrome OS is missing or damaged.”
 Don’t worry.
 It is entirely normal.

 Step 4) Press Ctrl+D at the Recovery screen.
 Note that you won’t find this instruction anywhere on the Recovery mode’s display.
 This is intentional to prevent users from messing around and enabling it without knowing what they are doing.

 Step 5) You should see a screen displaying “To turn OS Verification OFF, press ENTER.
 Your system will reboot, and local data will be cleared.”
 It means that until your Chromebook is in the developer mode, the system won’t do the integrity check of the system files before booting.
 Chrome OS typically verifies itself before booting and refuses to boot if it sees the user modifies any of its crucial system files.
-This is a protection feature to make sure your data is safe if spyware or other malware is installed on your system.
+This is a protection feature to ensure your data is safe if spyware or other malware is installed on your system.
 Press the Enter key.

 Step 6) You will see “OS verification is OFF” when you boot your Chromebook.
 If there is no activity for a few seconds, it will beep to get attention.
-Press Ctrl+D, and your Chromebook is in the developer mode.
+Press Ctrl+D, and your Chromebook is in developer mode.
 You can press the keys even before the annoying beep is produced.

 The first time you boot your Chromebook after enabling the developer mode, it may take a little while to prep the system for use.

-Step 7) After the process is complete, your Chromebook will reboot automatically into the Recovery mode.
+Step 7) After the process is complete, your Chromebook will reboot automatically into Recovery mode.
 Press the Ctrl+D to proceed.

 Step 8) You will enter into the welcome screen.

 Step 9) This step is optional and needed if you want to enable boot from USB devices and some more features.